 No, insurance is not as sexy as deciding which new “it” hop is going to be the feature of your new IPA, but if a brewery doesn’t keep current on their insurance needs, says Jason Jordan at Propel Insurance, then they are asking for trouble.

-Note: Insurance and bond requirements vary by state, locality, and type of brewery, so make sure you’re talking with your insurance agent for what’s right for your operation and where you’re planning on starting a brewery.
+Note: Insurance and bond requirements vary by state, locality, and type of brewery, so make sure you’re talking with your insurance agent and even your lawyer for what’s right for your operation and where you’re planning on starting a brewery.

 The biggest concern is the lease contract with the landlord, says Jordan.
 “That can be boilerplate or have a myriad of different insurance coverage and limit requirements to comply with.”

 Here are other areas of coverage Jordan says a brewery might need, which will vary depending on the operation: